indrekots/aws-workshop/README.md

 In AWS VPC dashboard, select *Network ACLs*.
 Create three Network Access Control Lists, one for each layer in the infrastructure architecture.
 Name them based on the subnet, e.g. `<your-name>-dmz-nacl`, `<your-name>-app-nacl` etc.
-Place them in your VPC.
+Place them into your VPC.
 Associate NACLs with their respective subnets.
 For example, `<your-name>-dmz-nacl` should be associated with `<your-name>-dmz-1` and `<your-name>-dmz-2`.